amandabee/fundamentals-of-interactive/syllabus.md

 Participation and attendance required and are important to your success in the class.

 Please be on time for class and back to class from breaks.
 Repeated tardiness will result in a reduction of grade in participation.

-# Story Guidelines
-Your work for this class should be your own original reporting.
-However, if you've done reporting for another class that you'd like to expand on in an interactive project, we encourage you to return to stories you know well.

-We're going to cover five forms that we think touch on a range of skills you can use throughout your career.
-If you want to build on these, take newsgames or data visualization or take advantage of coaching to incorporate these into your stories in other classes.

 # Software Requirements
 + Filezilla